postullat/facebook-group-scrape-tool/README.md

 # Verba FGPS - Facebook Group Posts Scraper

-## !!!
-This tool is not working anymore since facebook changed layout !!!

 This tool was responsible as synchronization mechanism between FB group and site storage Written in Java and `Selenide Web Driver`.
 Simple `jar` file scrapes facebook group posts and push them to database